frankheat/offsecnotes/content/windows/windows-privesc.md

 Restart-Service -Name "mysql"
 ```

-2. If your user doesn't have sufficient permissions to stop the service our alternative is to reboot the machine—if the service’s Startup Type is set to `Auto`, it should restart on boot
+2. If your user doesn't have sufficient permissions to stop the service our alternative is to reboot the machine.
+If the service’s Startup Type is set to `Auto`, it should restart on boot

 ```powershell
 Get-CimInstance -ClassName win32_service | Select Name, StartMode | Where-Object {$_.Name -like 'mysql'}